 You can specify a custom installation directory for package and IIS steps.
 The custom installation directory feature deploys your package to a specific location on the target server.
-This feature helps when you are using a Content Management System (CMS) or another coordinating application that requires your files to be in specific locations.
+This feature helps when you are using an application that requires your files to be in specific locations, such as a Content Management System (CMS).

 Only use the custom installation directory feature when you really need it.